d-qn/heatbarWithRHighcharts/README.md

 One can usually easily create an interactive chart with oneliner in rCharts.
 However to create a heatmap, the procedure is slighty more complicated as far as I know.
 It is

+Also please note that Highcharts is free for non-commercial usage.

+### Credits
+* The procedure to create a heatmap from Rcharts comes from
+* RCharts
+* Highcharts